ArutyunovG/CVWorkspace/README.md

 <b>Note.</b> Please note, that Python bindings of Caffe2 are automatically installed with Pytorch and ```BUILD_PYTORCH``` is the recommended option to install Caffe2. ```BUILD_CAFFE2``` option is separated to provide CMake and C++ oriented Caffe2 build, which can be useful for production deployment.

-The following table summarises computer vision environments on top of deep learning frameworks and the appropriate switches in the ```config.sh```
+The following table summarises computer vision environments on top of deep learning frameworks and the appropriate switches in ```config.sh```

 | Target  | Option  | Base framework |
 |---|---|---|